Ifraibrahim770/spring_drone/README.md

   ```
   mvn spring-boot:run
   ```
-- Wait for the image to build and run on port 8080
+- Wait for the image to build and run on port 8080 (Note, you need to have jdk 19 installed and added to the path)

 ## Database :<br>